fusiongyro/lbac/tutor7.md

     end;
     {--------------------------------------------------------------}

 This eight-line procedure will skip over  a  delimiter consisting of any number (including zero)  of spaces, with zero or one comma embedded in the string.

-TEMPORARILY, change the call to SkipWhite in Scan to  a  call  to SkipComma,  and  try  inputting some lists.
+_Temporarily_, change the call to `SkipWhite` in `Scan` to  a  call  to `SkipComma`,  and  try  inputting some lists.
 Works  nicely,  eh?
-Don't you wish more software authors knew about SkipComma?
+Don't you wish more software authors knew about `SkipComma`?

-For the record, I found that adding the  equivalent  of SkipComma to my Z80 assembler-language programs took all of  6  (six) extra bytes of  code.
+For the record, I found that adding the  equivalent  of `SkipComma` to my Z80 assembler-language programs took all of  6  (six) extra bytes of  code.
 Even  in a 64K machine, that's not a very high price to pay for user-friendliness!